-Penal Code 284 PC is the California statute that makes it a crime to marry or enter a registered domestic partnership with the spouse of another person.
+California Penal Code 284 PC makes it a crime to marry or enter a registered domestic partnership with the spouse of another person.
 This offense is a felony that carries a penalty of up to 3 years in jail.

 Specifically, the code section states that:

 284. Every person who knowingly and willfully marries or enters into a registered domestic partnership with the spouse of another, in any case in which such spouse would be punishable under the provisions of this chapter, is punishable by a fine not less than five thousand dollars ($5,000), or by imprisonment pursuant to subdivision (h) of Section 1170.

 - Denise marries Dave even though she knows that he is already married to Kila.

 - Darnell enters into a domestic partnership with Jada despite the fact that she is already married.